rsheftel/raccoon/README.rst

 Overview
 --------
-Raccoon is a lightweight DataFrame implementation inspired by the phenomenal Pandas package for the one use case where Pandas is known to be sub-optimal: DataFrames that grow in size by rows frequently in the code.
+Raccoon is a lightweight DataFrame and Series implementation inspired by the phenomenal Pandas package for the one use case where Pandas is known to be sub-optimal: DataFrames that grow in size by rows frequently in the code.
 Additionally Raccoon DataFrames can be parametrized to be sorted so that additions to the DataFrame keep the index in sorted order to speed inserts and retrievals.